|

 Length of borders: 614 km

-Administrative Capital: Podgorica(179.000 inhabitants), administrative and economic center
+Administrative Capital: Podgorica(179.000 inhabitants),

 Historical Capital: Cetinje-historical and cultural center